 The third type of real estate investment involves purchasing commercial properties, such as office buildings or shopping malls, which aren’t meant for living space but rather commercial use.
 Owners often lease these properties out, and this type of investment can potentially yield higher returns.

 Commercial property investment carries a more significant risk than residential property, which is vital to keep in mind when your early wealth-building plan primarily minimises risk.
-Before learning about the aspects that affect commercial investment, make sure you consider yourself a competent residential investor.
+Before learning about the aspects that affect commercial investment, make sure you enlist the help of a reputable platform, like EXtrance, who will be able to offer all the support and advice you’ll need throughout your commercial real estate investing journey.

 There are many different ways to invest in real estate, each with its risks and rewards and its purpose.
 Before investing in any property, you should always research that investment to make sure you can handle the risk.